Jack-Iacono/RPG-Proof-of-Concept/README.md

-# RPG Proof of Concept
+# RPG Proof of Concept Development Notes

- Just a proof of concept which helps me develop my menu making abilities and skills needed to make a tunr based type game.
+Version 0.1 has been uploaded, see executable for more information about features and next additions